Skip to content

 export default {

-// Process queue messages with proper type safety
+// Consumer: process messages with type safety

 async queue(batch: typeof queue.Batch, env: typeof worker.Env) {